+Communal areas None.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The property benefits from private garden grounds to the front, gable and rear.
-These are bound by timber fencing where defined.
+The property benefits from private garden grounds to the front, side and rear elevations with a mixture of boundaries where defined.
 Ceilings Visually inspected from floor level.
-Plasterboard lined with artex type finishes noted.
+Presumed plastered ceilings throughout.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plasterboard lined and plaster on the hard.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The flooring throughout is of suspended timber construction throughout.
-At the time of inspection the property was fully floor covered and no access was afforded to any sub-floor areas.
+Plaster finishes noted.
+Floors including sub floors Flooring throughout is of suspended timber construction.
+No access was afforded into any sub-floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Kitchen fittings comprise wall and base mounted units with adequate worktop surface areas present.
+The kitchen fittings comprise wall and base units with worktop surface areas present.
 The internal doors, skirtings and facings are of a timber variety.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
 There is a gas fire within the living room.
+The vendor has informed us that this has been disconnected.
 Internal decorations Visually inspected.
-Painted and artex finishes noted to ceilings.
-The walls are painted and papered with tiled finishes noted.
-The joinery is generally painted.
+Paintwork and tilework noted.
 Cellars None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the consumer unit and meter being located in the entrance hallway cupboard.
+Mains supply with the consumer unit located in the under stair cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter being located externally.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water water, plumbing, bathroom fittings tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The sanitary fittings comprise a three piece suite within the bathroom at first floor level.
-There is a two piece suite within the WC compartment in the ground floor bedroom.
-There is a sink in the kitchen.
+Plumbing, where seen, is of copper supply pipes and PVC waste pipes.
+Sanitary fittings comprise a three piece suite within the shower room.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+The property benefits from a gas fired central heating system serving steel panel radiators with the boiler located within the kitchen.
+Hot water is provided via the boiler.
+Drainage Drainage covers etc. were not lifted.
+Neither drains nor drainage systems were tested.
+Presumed to the main public sewer.